Ivo Crapp

-Henry "Harry" Crapp, commonly known as "Ivo" Crapp (1872 – 21 January 1924) was a leading Australian rules football field umpire in the Victorian Football League (VFL) at its formation in the 1890s, and with the West Australian Football League in the early 1900s.
+Henry "Harry" Crapp (1872 – 20 January 1924), commonly known as Ivo Crapp, was a leading Australian rules football field umpire in the Victorian Football League (VFL) at its formation in the 1890s, and with the West Australian Football League across the late 1900s and early 1910s.

 Known as the VFL's "Prince of Umpires" — "in the capacity of central umpire he attained a degree of skill which stamped him as a prodigy, and one who was without peer in the history of the Australian game" — he umpired the first ever match in that league.

 Early life

 The son of Henry Crapp, and Emma Crapp (née Snell), Henry "Harry" Crapp was born in Victoria in 1872.
 He married Priscilla "Prissie" Hulley (1875–1949) in 1895.
 They had three children, Edward, Thomas, and May (later, Mrs. D.N.
 Clair).

-"Ivo", not "Ivor"

-Harry's brother, William Henry Crapp (1865–1946), was known as "Ivo", due to his close facial resemblance to Ivo Bligh, 8th Earl of Darnley who had visited Australia in 1882/1883 as the captain of the first-ever English cricket team to play an Ashes series in Australia.
-Once William retired from football, Harry became known far and wide as "Ivo", inheriting his brother's nickname.
+Harry's brother, William Henry Crapp, was known as "Ivo" due to his close facial resemblance to Ivo Bligh, 8th Earl of Darnley who had visited Australia in 1882/1883 as the captain of the first-ever English cricket team to play an Ashes series in Australia.
+Once William retired from football, Harry also became known far and wide as "Ivo", inheriting his brother's nickname.